papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

 2. Navigate to the **Network** dropdown, then select the **Parachains** option from the menu that appears
     ![The Network menu for the Paseo TestNet on Polkadot.js Apps](/images/paseo-testnet/onboarding/onboarding-1.webp)

 3. Review the list of active parachains and select an available parachain ID for your chain.
-Ensure the ID you choose is not currently in use by examining the **parachains column** in the table below.
+Ensure the ID you choose is not currently used by examining the **parachains column** in the table below.
 Save the selected ID for future reference
     ![The Parachains section on Polkadot.js Apps](/images/paseo-testnet/onboarding/onboarding-6.webp)